PeterFogh/dvc_dask_use_case/README.md

-# DVC and Dask setup test
+# DVC and Dask use case

-This repository contains the code for setting up DVC to use a remote computer server using dask.
+This repository contains the code for setting up [DVC](https://dvc.org/) to use a remote computer server using [dask](https://docs.dask.org/en/latest/).

 ## Setup